 Like a Casino.

 My Dad likes to compare this situation to a casino.
-If you have beginner’s luck and made your money by virtue of shear luck, you soon start gambling more and more, until you lose everything.
+If you have beginner’s luck and made your money by sheer luck, you soon start gambling more and more, until you lose everything.
 In a sense, when you win your money instead of earning it, it is sort of tampered with and doomed to evaporate sooner or later, in one way or another.

 Of course, this attitude has some merit.
-After all, famous research study by Brickman et al. (1978) demonstrated that a year after the lucky day, lottery winners are not happier than before the lottery.
-And, most of them loses the money entirely.
+After all, a famous research study by Brickman et al. (1978) demonstrated that a year after the lucky day, lottery winners are not happier than before the lottery.
+And, most of them lose money entirely.